 It strengthens the core with an emphasis on the obliques.
 The movement also demands hip control, balance, and coordination.

-- Raise your body by placing your right forearm flat on the floor so that itโs perpendicular to your torso.
+- Place your right forearm on the floor, perpendicular to your torso, to raise your body.

 - Lift your torso until your right upper arm is straight underneath you, with your elbow bent 90 degrees and your forearm flat on the floor.

-- Pause and then return to starting position.
+- Pause and then return to the starting position.

-To maximize these benefits, make sure that you are doing this exercise perfectly.
+To maximize these benefits, ensure you are doing this exercise perfectly.

 - Get in a side plank position.

-- Raise your body by placing your left arm (palm) flat on the floor so that itโs perpendicular to your torso.
+- Raise your body by placing your left arm (palm) flat on the floor to be perpendicular to your torso.

 - Lift your torso until your left upper arm is straight underneath you.

-- In this position, only your left arm and the outer side of your left foot are making contact with the floor.
+- In this position, only your left arm and the outer side of your left foot are in contact with the floor.

 - Reach under and behind your torso with your right hand, keeping your abs braced.